Skip to main content

 Over the years, there have undoubtedly been some bizarre lawsuits that make you shake your head and wonder what people are thinking.

-These cases tend to result in failure and ridicule for those involved, as well as a massive legal bill.
+These lawsuits tend to result in failure and ridicule for those involved, as well as a massive legal bill.

 Student sues teacher over a C+ grade